Investigating Black-Box Function Recognition Using Hardware Performance Counters: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{odern} central processing units (CPUs) support a range of hardware performance counters (HPCs) for monitoring run-time memory accesses, pipeline events (e.g.\ instruction retired), cache hits, clock cycles, and more.
-Today's processors may support very few HPCs---$<$10 on constrained microcontroller units---to over 100 events on Intel and AMD server chips~\cite{intel:perf_mon}.
-Analysing HPC events, originally intended for optimisation and debugging purposes, has found security applications in recent literature.
-Examples include an accurate source of timing for cache attacks, e.g.\ for cryptographic key recovery; intrusion detection~\cite{payer2016hexpads,uhsadel2008exploiting}; malware detection~\cite{singh2017detection,alam2019ratafia,gangwal2020detecting}; maintaining control-flow integrity~\cite{xia2012cfimon}; and reverse engineering proprietary CPU features~\cite{maurice2015reverse,helm2020reliable}.
-While the security implications of high-resolution HPCs have been acknowledged~\cite{riscv:unprivileged,arm:rme,arm:cortexa53_manual}, they remain widely available on commercial platforms.
+Today's CPUs may support very few HPCs---under 10 on constrained microcontroller units---to over 100 events on Intel and AMD server chips~\cite{intel:sys_guide,amd:sys_guide}.
+Originally intended for optimisation and debugging purposes, HPC events have found a myriad of security applications.
+For example, measurement sources for cache attacks~\cite{uhsadel2008exploiting}; intrusion detection~\cite{payer2016hexpads,yuan2011security}; malware detection~\cite{zhou2018hardware,singh2017detection,alam2019ratafia}; maintaining control-flow integrity~\cite{xia2012cfimon}; and reverse engineering proprietary CPU features~\cite{maurice2015reverse,helm2020reliable}.
+While the security implications of high-resolution HPCs have been acknowledged~\cite{riscv:unprivileged,arm:cortexa53_manual,trustedfirmware}, they remain widely available on commercial platforms.

-In this paper, we explore a novel use of HPCs, where data is collected and analysed \emph{en masse} from multiple counters for classifying black-box \emph{function} behaviour.
-We consider scenarios where adversaries wish to learn information about compiled libraries and trusted execution environment (TEE) applications.
-We develop a generic machine learning-driven approach, where functions are classified using micro-architectural performance events collected prior and following their invocation.
-This is a \emph{passive} approach that imposes very few prerequisites.
-Calling and measuring exposed high-level functions can avoid time-consuming binary reverse engineering and patching---for example, to instrument precise code triggers---which is a major challenge in side-channel research~\cite{shepherd:physical_fias_scas}.
+In this paper, we explore a novel application where measurements are analysed \emph{en masse} from multiple counters in order to identify executed program functions.
+A generic supervised learning workflow is developed, where target functions are classified using events collected before and after their invocation.
+Analysing exposed functions in this way can help ameliorate time-consuming binary patching and reverse-engineering, e.g.\ to implement precise code triggers, which is a major challenge in related work~\cite{shepherd:physical_fias_scas}.